refaldiputra/OIE-SRS/README.md

 # Training

-If one wants to train the model according to our method, first, we can use the ordered synthetic data set to induce OIE in the pre-training stage.
+If one wants to train the model according to our method, first, we can use the ordered synthetic dataset to induce OIE in the pre-training stage.

 ```
 cd src